The HEO Program

 The Tahltan Heavy Equipment Operator Training Program will address an industry problem, by combining equipment training in Tahltan Territory with on-the-job practical operating work experience and camp life experience.
 In addition to building capacity within the Tahltan community, the training program will integrate Tahltan regional and traditional knowledge on local projects while tapping into senior Tahltan operators.

-Level 1 participants will experience five (5) weeks on site at Newcrest Red Chris mine, completing Mining Industry HR Council Common Competencies and SkilledTradesBC curriculum towards both mining and construction operator certifications.
-Participants will also receive approximately 140 hours of combined seat time in a packer and articulated haul truck, working one-on-one with mentors the entire time.
+Level 1 Participants: will experience six (6) weeks on site at Red Chris Mine, completing Mining Industry HR Council Common Competencies and SkilledTradesBC curriculum towards both mining and construction operator certifications.
+Participants will also receive approximately 120 hours of combined seat time in a packer and articulated haul truck, working one-on-one with mentors the entire time.
 Participants that successfully complete the program, and pass the TNDC Verification of Competencies, will be offered an apprenticeship role for the season with one of the industry partners.

 Current Tahltan heavy equipment operators are the foundation of the work that we will do developing new heavy equipment operators.
 Through our mentor team, we can provide one-on-one training situations on site, which increases the safety for everyone, and also provides cultural familiarity and support.